jacksongrove/color-palette-reducer/README.md

 ## Getting Started

 1. **Jupyter Notebook**:
-    - A step-by-step guide with visualizations.
+    - A step-by-step guide with explanations and tips for usage.
     - Perfect for understanding the underlying process and immediate results.

 2. **Standalone Script**: